 Symptoms of Sciatica

 Due to the variable nature of sciatic pain, a wide range of symptoms may arise.
-Similar to herniated discs, sciatic pain is worse in, and radiates to, the legs; most times below the knee.
-But this is just the tip of the iceberg.
-Below are just some of Sciatica’s symptoms:
+Similar to herniated discs, sciatic pain is worse in, and radiates to, the legs, usually below the knee.
+However, this is just the tip of the iceberg.
+Below are some of sciatica’s most common symptoms:

 - Constant pain in only one side of the buttock or leg